7SeasOfSomething/3.14Rates/docs/index.md

 # Welcome to the site!

 Welcome to the Seven Seas Of Something website!
-This is all still under construction, so please bear with us in the meantime.

-Currently, Assessment One, Two, and Three are available to download on the Assessments Tab.
+All Assessment documents are now available under the Assessments tab!

-Everything below here is kept here just so that we can use the markdown when needs be.
-Please ignore it

 &nbsp;